 Your course may cost more than the VET Student Loan Cap.
 If so, you will need to pay the difference (referred to as a gap) between the course fees and the VET Student Loan cap prior to your first census day.
 You may be able to access a payment plan through TAFE Queensland to help you pay the gap amount in instalments.

 Your VET Student Loan is repaid through the Australian tax system when you reach the minimum income threshold for repayment.
-The minimum income threshold for repayment is set by the Australian Government each year and is published on Study Assist in the VET Student Loans Information Booklet.
+The minimum income threshold for repayment is set by the Australian Government each year and is published on Study Assist.
 Repayments continue until you have repaid your entire debt.

 It is important to note that your loan will remain a personal debt until it is repaid and it may reduce your take-home (after tax) wage and your borrowing capacity.
 You may therefore wish to seek independent financial advice before applying for a VET Student Loan.